Exploring Input File Support in GenAI Models: What Works and What Doesn’t

 Mistral's performance (accessed on 6 April 2025)

-The Qwen models, including Qwen 2.5-Max and Qwen 2.5 Plus, are unable to process .pptx, .latex, and .dat input files.
+The Qwen models are unable to process .pptx, .latex, and .dat input files.

-The models have made significant progress, with each iteration expanding their ability to handle a wider range of input file formats.
-Among the tested formats, GPT-4o and GPT-4.5 were the only models that successfully processed all of them without difficulties or limitations.
+The models and interfaces have made significant progress, with each iteration expanding their ability to handle a wider range of input file formats.
+Among the tested interfaces ChatGPT were the only that successfully processed all of them without difficulties or limitations.
 This demonstrates their advanced capabilities in managing diverse and complex file types.

 The authors used GPT-4.5 [OpenAI (2025), GPT-4.5 (accessed on 6 April 2025), Large language model (LLM), available at: https://openai.com] to generate the output.